Pylons/pyramid/docs/narr/advanced-features.rst

 Introspect Your Application
 ---------------------------

-If you're building a large, pluggalbe system, it's useful to be able to get a list of what has been plugged in *at application runtime*.
+If you're building a large, pluggable system, it's useful to be able to get a list of what has been plugged in *at application runtime*.
 For example, you might want to show users a set of tabs at the top of the screen based on a list of the views they registered.

 :app:`Pyramid` provides an :term:`introspector` for just this purpose.

-Here's an example of using Pyramid's introspector from within a view callable:
+Here's an example of using :app:`Pyramid`\ 's :term:`introspector` from within a view:

 .. code-block:: python
     :linenos: